ruslanmv/ruslanmv.github.io/_posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX.md

 - Questions about an article - Answer questions about a body of text.

 ![image-20230801174326796](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801174326796.png)

+## Important things to know

+## AI hallucinations

+- An AI hallucination is when a large language model (LLM) generates false information They occur because LLMs have no understanding of the underlying reality that language describes.
+LLMs use statistics to generate language that is grammatically and semantically correct within the context of the prompt.
+- When a foundation model generates off-topic, repetitive, or incorrect content or fabricates details, that behavior is sometimes called *hallucination*.
+Off-topic hallucinations can happen because of pseudo-randomness in the decoding of the generated output.
+In the best cases, that randomness can result in wonderfully creative output.
+But it can also result in nonsense output that is not useful.
+Hallucinations involving fabricating details can happen when a model is prompted to generate text, but the model doesn't have enough related text to draw upon (in the prompt, for example) to generate a result that contains the correct details.

+## Reducing the risk of hallucinations

+- Choose a model with pretraining and fine-tuning that matches the domain and task you are performing.
+- Provide context in your prompt.
+Instructing a foundation model to generate text on a subject that is not common in its pretraining data and for which no context has been provided in the prompt increases the likelihood of hallucinations.
+- Specify conservative values for the Min tokens and Max tokens parameters and specify one or more stop sequences.
+Forcing a response that is longer than a model would naturally produce for a given prompt by specifying a high value for the Min tokens parameter increases the likelihood of hallucinations.
+- To reduce the risk of off-topic hallucination with use cases that don't require much creativity in the generated output, use greedy decoding or specify conservative values for the temperature, top-p, and top-k parameters with sampling decoding.
+- To reduce repetitive text in the generated output, try increasing the repetition penalty parameter.
+- If you are using greedy decoding and you see repetitive text in the generated output, and if some creativity is acceptable for your use case, use sampling decoding with moderately low values for the temperature, top-p, and top-k parameters.
+- In your prompt, instruct the model what to do in the case it has no confident or high-probability answer.
+For example, in a question-answering scenario, you could include the instruction: "If the answer is not in the article, say 'I don't know.'"

+## Bias

+- During pretraining, a foundation model learns the statistical probability that certain words follow other words based on how those words appear in the training data.
+Any bias in the training data will be trained into the model.
+For example, if the training data more frequently refers to doctors as men and nurses as women, that bias will be reflected in the statistical relationships between those words in the model, and so the model will generate output that more frequently refers to doctors as men and nurses as women.
+Sometimes, people believe algorithms can be more fair and unbiased than humans because the algorithms are "just using math to reach decisions."
+But bias in training data will be reflected in content generated by foundation models trained on that data.

+## Reducing the risk of bias in generated output

+It is very difficult to debias output generated by a foundation model pretrained on biased data.
+However, you might improve results by including content in your prompt to counter bias which might apply to your use case.
+For example, instead of instructing a model to "list heart attack symptoms" you might instruct the model to "list heart attack symptoms, including symptoms common for men and symptoms common for women."

 **Congratulations!** We have tested Generative AI with IBM  WatsonX